Antlera/Antlera/README.md

 🚀 I’m deeply obsessed with performance optimization — always looking for ways to push systems to their limits!

-🔧 I’m currently building [DLRover](https://github.com/intelligent-machine-learning/dlrover), an automatic distributed deep learning system.
-If you are interested, welcome to join us!
+🔧 I’m now working on [DeepSpeed](https://github.com/deepspeedai/DeepSpeed) and [DLRover](https://github.com/intelligent-machine-learning/dlrover) — building high-performance, distributed deep learning systems.
+If you’re interested, feel free to join us!

 🌐 You can find more about me on [my personal website](https://antlera.github.io/).